nebulastream/nebulastream/docs/design/20240822_query_frontend.md

 -  \- This parser has limited SQL support, missing many SQL features, e.g., a complete set of set operations.
 -  \- Also for existing features, it has some shortcomings, which are not documented, such as no case mix (e.g., "SeleCT") for keywords.
 -  \+ It contains streaming extensions, also tailored to the old NES system, e.g., MQTT sink.
+- @alepping and @ls-1801 have integrated this parser with PR #424

 # Alternatives
 Basically, we could base our parser on other systems.